REFORMS: Reporting Standards for Machine Learning Based Science: Module 5: Modeling

 Testing multiple models on the holdout set and choosing the one with the best performance on the holdout set can result in an over-optimistic estimate of performance.
 Neunhoeffer and Sternberg \cite{neunhoeffer_how_2019} consider this type of error in the context of political science, showing how a study on civil war prediction failed to reproduce because of improper model selection.

 Model selection is not limited to choosing the model with the highest accuracy.
-Multiple models can achieve the same accuracy as one another, yet make different predictions for the same individuals and possess different characteristics regarding issues like fairness and interpretability.
-This phenomenon is known as "model multiplicity."
-Black et al. provide guidance on opportunities and concerns that arise from model multiplicity~\cite{Black2022}.
+Multiple models can achieve the same accuracy as one another yet make different predictions for the same individuals and possess different characteristics regarding issues like fairness and interpretability.
+This phenomenon is known as predictive multiplicity~\cite{marx_predictive_2020,watson-daniels_predictive_2023}.
+Black et al. provide guidance on opportunities and concerns that arise from such issues~\cite{Black2022}.

 \textbf{5e) Hyperparameter selection.} Training procedures are often dependent on the choice of model hyperparameters, such as regularization weight, the number of training epochs, or the learning rate for a model.
 The choice of hyperparameters is part of the model selection process.